olivierlacan/olivierlacan.com/_posts/2018-04-08-the-fear-of-pairing.md

 categories: development
 ---

-**These days**, I'm always eager the first time I have a chance to [pair program][pair] with someone for the first time.
+**These days**, I'm always eager when I have a chance to [pair program][pair] with someone for the first time.
 Whether they're more or less experienced than I am, I know that we'll most likely learn a ton from each other.
 Maybe they'll make me explain something I thought I understood, but in fact had incomplete knowledge of; or maybe they'll take something that used to intimidate me and make it easily relatable.
 It's always a learning opportunity for both parties in some way.